 Scary girls speak!!
 The hearts of half the audience hit pause!!

-Who's going to notice teaser candy bait with those scary girls and all that blood all over the carpet and the walls??!!!
+Who's going to notice teaser candy bait with those scary girls and that blood all over the carpet and the walls??!!!

 First time you see it, even though you're kind of expecting them, the girls do scare the hell out of you, appearing like that right around the bend.

-The poster of the presumed basketball player.
+The poster of the presumed basketball player and the doubled knob in the ceiling.

 What the two girls represent in accordance with the poster.
-The double knob in the ceiling etc. These things also require reflection in relationship to the double doors for Room 237 and the room number being on the left door rather than the right (the few other double doors we see on that floor having the room number on the right door).
-I begin to look at the double-doors as being not so much a design detail suggestive of Room 237 being a luxury suite, but representative again of the world maze in which we have twin opposing-mirrored halves, and what all this means as per the girls and these doubled objects...and the hotel situated on the continental divide.
+The double knob in the ceiling etc. These things also require reflection in relationship to the double doors for room 237 and the room number being on the left door rather than the right (the few other double doors we see on that floor having the room number on the right door).
+I begin to look at the double-doors as being not so much a design detail suggestive of room 237 being a luxury suite, but representative again of the world maze in which we have twin opposing-mirrored halves, and what all this means as per the girls and these doubled objects...and the hotel situated on the continental divide.

 2009 note: I am sitting here thinking what of the axe which here makes its first appearance, and of a later man who seems to have been axed in the head, and my writing on it at that point, the axe as labyrinth (labyrinth coming from the word axe, labrys) and its relationship to a myth in which Zeus has a splitting headache and Athena leaps from his head--and as I was sitting here thinking of this my son (with whom I've discussed none of this and can't see what I'm working on) promptly starts telling me a story "he had just thought up" in which a character's head is split open with a chaos bolt, the character says, "talk about a splitting headache", and out of the cottony contents of its head leaps a small person who is his real self and goes running off saying, in a high squeaky voice, "Forget this, I'm going home!"
 A striking synchronicity there.